ARMmbed/mbed-os-tools/README.md

 # Test specification JSON formatted input

 Greentea originally only supports yotta artefacts.
 It assumes it is run inside a yotta module and gathers information from local file system.
 To make it generic for any other test artefacts we can support a test specification input.
-This specification can tell information like platform, tool chain, build artefacts path, test binaries, flash methods of test binaries to Greentea.
+This specification can tell information like platform, toolchain, build artefacts path, test binaries, flash methods of test binaries to Greentea.
 Test specification is an interface which can be used by any build system or it can be created manually.
 Test specification interface was added to separate build system from test automation automation (Greentea).

 Changes: